What the Digital Markets Act (DMA) Means for Google Advertisers

 Listen to This Article

 In November 2023 the European Commission announced that Google has been ‘designated as a gatekeeper under the Digital Markets Act (DMA)’ – a comprehensive regulatory framework to protect consumers and ensure fair competition amongst key digital players (Meta, Amazon, Google etc.).
-Initially impacting all users and Google advertisers in the European Economic Area (EEA) – (please note that this does not include the UK) Google has since announced that they are now expanding the scope to apply to users in Switzerland.
+This impacts all users and Google advertisers in the European Economic Area (EEA) – (please note that this does not include the UK).
+Additionally, in line with their privacy commitments, Google has since announced that they are expanding the scope of their EU User Consent Policy to apply to users in Switzerland.

 Incubeta